patrickbucher/docs/shell/shell.md

 - `history`: manipulate the history list
 - `lspci`: list all PCI devices
 - `pwgen`: generate pronounceable passwords
+- `seq`: print a sequence of numbers
 - `shutdown`: halt, power-off or reboot the machine (see `halt`)
+- `sl`: cure your bad habit of mistyping
 - `unicode`: interpret unicode characters
 - `xrandr`: primitive command line interface to RandR extension
 - `yes`: output a string repeatedly until killed